-Neil is currently the composer for the new Broadway-bound musical "Grumpy Old Men," based on the Warner Brothers movie classic starring Jack Lemmon and Walter Matthau, which had its out of town tryout at the Manitoba Theater in Winnipeg in October 2011 starring Conrad John Schuck ("McMillan & Wife"), John Rubenstein ("Pippin"), and Susan Anton ("The Will Rogers Follies").
+Neil is the composer for the new musical version of "Grumpy Old Men," based on the Warner Brothers movie classic starring Jack Lemmon and Walter Matthau, which had its out of town tryout at the Royal Manitoba Theater Centre in Winnipeg in October 2011, starring John Rubenstein and John Conrad Schuck.
+The developmental readings have featured Academy Award-winning actor F. Murray Abraham, TONY Award winner George Hearn, Marilu Henner, Carole Kane, Ken Page and Vicki Lewis.
 For more information go to www.grumpyoldmenthemusical.com.

-Neil's musical "Tim and Scrooge," with book and lyrics by Nick Meglin (former editor of Mad Magazine), was voted "one of the best musicals" of the inaugural NYMF festival in NYC, and garnered a rave review in the NY Times after it opened for an Equity run, starring TONY nominee Bobby Steggert at The Queens Theater in the Park, and was presented as a special reading at the Criterion Theater in the London's West End.
-Neil also composed the new musical "Heidi," book by Julia Jordan and commissioned by Douglas Love and the Walden Family Theater.
-Heidi ran for over eighty performances in its regional premiere in Denver.
-His musical "Hexed in the City" played Off-Broadway at the Zipper Theater.
-Other new projects in development are musical versions of "Pollyanna" and "The Count of Monte Cristo".
-Other commissioned works include "Percy Penguin" for the Penguin Repertory Theater (Joe Brancato, Artistic Director), "Threads" for the Helen Hayes Theater, and "Fiona: The Mother Goose Musical".
+Neil's musical "Tim and Scrooge," with book and lyrics by Nick Meglin (former editor of Mad Magazine), was voted "one of the best musicals" of the inaugural NYMF festival in NYC, and garnered a glowing review in the NY Times after it opened for an Equity run at The Queens Theater in the Park, starring TONY nominee Bobby Steggert.
+It was also presented as a special reading at the Criterion Theater in the London's West End.
+It has been performed regionally across the USA for the past five years.

 Neil was also the recipient of the 1995 Bistro Award for Best Musical for his show "Asylum in the Night," a revue of Neil's theater music.
-Neil had an evening dedicated to his music at Joe's Pub, and returned to Feinstein's for a two week engagement in July 2011 after a sold out performance in 2010.
-Neil was also the composer/music supervisor on the feature film "Searching For Bobby D." featuring Carmen Electra, Sandra Bernhard, and Mario Cantone, and is composer/music supervisor of the upcoming film "Goat" starring Armand Assante, Ice-T, and Ja Rule.
+Neil had an evening dedicated to his music at Joe's Pub, produced by BrodwayWorld.com, and returned to Feinstein's for a two-week engagement in July 2011 after a sold out performance in 2010.
+Neil studied musical composition with Robert Printz, Sue Peters, and is a product of The BMI Musical Writer's Workshop, mentored by Maury Yeston and Skip Kennon.

 Neil was the Producing Artistic Director of The Broadway Series at the world famous China Club in NYC.
 Over the past 20 years, Neil has been the musical director/entertainment coordinator for such great organizations as Covenant House and The Leukemia Society of America.
-He has produced countless corporate events all across the world for UBS/Paine Webber, Goldman Sachs, Deloitte Touche, John Hancock, Marriott Corporation, IBM, The United Hospice Organization, The American Red Cross, and many others.
+He has produced countless corporate events all across the world for Goldman Sachs, UBS/Paine Webber, Deloitte Touche, John Hancock, Marriott Corporation, IBM, The United Hospice Organization, The American Red Cross, and many others.

-In May 2010, Neil was honored with the Distinguished Citizen's Award, along with Academy Award Winning actress Ellen Burstyn, by The Rockland Family Shelter for his efforts on behalf of abused women.
-Neil was also honored in 2001 as Rockland County's "The American Red Cross Man of the Year", and was honored again in 2003 by The United Hospice Foundation.
+In May of 2012, Neil was awarded the Ellis Island Medal of Honor for his artistry and dedication to community service, including helping to raise over $15 million dollars for the homeless youth at Covenant House with his Broadway Concerts.
+Neil was also honored with the Distinguished Citizen's Award, along with Academy Award Winning actress Ellen Burstyn, by The Rockland Family Shelter, for his efforts on behalf of abused women.
+Neil was also honored in 2001 as The American Red Cross Man of the Year, and was honored again in 2003 by The United Hospice Foundation.
 In 2008, Neil was awarded "Artist of the Year" by the Arts Council of Rockland County.

 Neil is a proud member of the Dramatists Guild, and can be reached at www.neilberg.com.